Mid North Coast Weather

 Sunday Partly cloudy.
 Areas of morning frost about higher ground.
-Isolated showers near the coast.
-Winds W/SW 15 to 20 km/h turning S 15 to 25 km/h during the morning then becoming light during the evening.
+Slight (20%) chance of a shower along the coastal fringe, near zero chance elsewhere.
+Winds NW/SW 15 to 20 km/h becoming light during the morning.

 Mid North Coast Weather Forecasts

 ||Forecast||Min||Max||Chance of rain||Rain amount||Frost risk||9am||3pm|

 ||6||18||80%||1-5mm||Nil||SW 17||65||SSW 19||68|

 ||13||19||90%||5-10mm||Nil||ESE 16||62||ESE 15||63|